Law denies justice to woman raped repeatedly as a child

 The abuse came during sleepovers at Pompa’s house when Amanda was a guest of Pompa’s daughter.

-Pompa is serving a life sentence for child rape, and he’s now being represented before the Ohio Supreme Court by a high profile, business litigation firm, Zeiger Tigges & Little, which in and of ...
+Pompa is serving a life sentence for child rape, and he’s now being represented before the Ohio Supreme Court by a high profile, business litigation firm, Zeiger Tigges & Little, which in and ...

 Continue Reading →